-Under the terms of the Zai Lab (Hong Kong) Limited employment agreements, except with respect to the main founder Dr. Du, we may terminate an executive officer's employment with Zai Lab (Hong Kong) Limited at any time, with or without "cause," by giving such executive officer a notice of termination.
-In the event of a voluntary termination other than for "good reason" or termination by the company for cause, the executive officer except for Dr. Du will receive the unpaid portion of the base salary, computed pro rata to the date of termination, plus reimbursement for unpaid business expenses ("accrued compensation").
+Employment agreements with executive officers at Zai Lab (Hong Kong) Limited voluntary termination other than for "good reason" or termination by the company for cause, the executive officer except for Dr. Du will receive the unpaid portion of the base salary, computed pro rata to the date of termination, plus reimbursement for unpaid business expenses ("accrued compensation").
 In the event of a termination without "cause," or a resignation of the executive officer for "good reason," the executive officer will receive the accrued compensation, plus, except for Dr. Du, a separation benefit consisting of either one or three months' base pay and fringe benefits depending on service (the "severance period") plus any additional compensation that may be required by applicable law.